GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/inference-scale/README.md

 ### Autoscale with HPA metrics

-We have couple of options to scale the inference workload on GKE using the HPA and custom metrics adapter.

-*   Scale pod on the same node as the existing inference workload.
-*   Scale pod on the other nodes in the same node pool as the existing inference workload.

 *   Install the Custom Metrics Adapter.
 This adapter makes the custom metric that you exported to Cloud Monitoring visible to the HPA.
 For more details, see HPA in the [Google Cloud Managed Service for Prometheus documentation](https://cloud.google.com/stackdriver/docs/managed-prometheus/hpa).